From Oil to Egg Yolks

 - If the paint is ground in poppy oil, it will smell of poppy oil.

 How do Oil paints dry?

-Oil paint can take anywhere between 6 months and a year to dry depending on the thickness of paint used.
+Oil paint can take anywhere between 6 months and a year to fully dry, depending on the thickness of the paint used.

 What are Acrylic paints?

 Acrylic paints consist of a pigment suspended in a binder of an acrylic polymer emulsion.

 How do Acrylic paints dry?

 As water is the vehicle for the acrylic polymer emulsion, acrylic paint’s dry by evaporation.

 Because water evaporates quickly, acrylics are fast-drying, so have a short ‘working time’ (this can vary slightly, depending on the heat and humidity of the environment you’re painting in)

 Have a look at the 5 key differences between oils and acrylic paint.